 If the problem goes away you probably should just re-create your customized WordPerfect settings using that Account.

 For more information about the Windows User Account and User Profile, including methods of transferring user settings, search the Microsoft site (e.g., for Windows 7 see Fix a corrupted user profile).

 Part of the Windows User Profile (see above) contains WordPerfect's configuration files.
-These can be restored to factory defaults with the procedure outlined on the Corel site ("How do I restore WordPerfect to its factory defaults" here) and also mentioned on this site here.
+These can be restored to factory defaults with the procedure outlined on the Corel site ("How do I restore WordPerfect to its factory defaults" here) and also mentioned here.
 It's a relatively simple procedure that simply renames (rather than deletes) a few Windows settings in the Windows Registry.
 You should make a backup copy of the Registry first.
-Search the Microsoft site if you are not sure how to do it.
+Search the Internet or the Microsoft site if you are not sure how to do it.

 For example, if you cannot open (or save) a file and you are using a laptop or other system that is not currently connected to a network, check to make sure your default document folder is available in Tools, Settings, Files.
 It might be set ("pointed") to a local network or cloud folder which is not available.